-- Phone got into contact with water for an indeterminate period of time.
+- The phone got into contact with water for an indeterminate period of time.

-- Phone started up on charge after a couple of days in limbo
+- Luckily, the phone started up on charge after a couple of days in limbo

 Having no plausible workaround to fix the screen issue, I decided I might as well try out something I have always wanted to do: Install a custom rom.
 My rom of choice was Cyanogenmod.
 But I had never done this before.
 Saving grace came in the form of XDA Developers forums which have a step by step guide on how to do so.
 If anyone among our readers has an HTC One V and they would like to install Cyanogenmod, here’s what you would need: